-These financial statements have been prepared in compliance with International Accounting Standard 34 Interim Financial Reporting (IAS 34), as published by the International Accounting Standards Board (IASB) and as required by Canadian securities legislation and the Canadian Accounting Standards Board.
+These financial statements have been prepared in compliance with International Financial Reporting Standards (IFRS).

-The financial statements were authorized for issue by the Manager on behalf of the board of directors on August 18, 2022
+The financial statements were authorized for issue by the Manager on behalf of the board of directors on August 22, 2023.

 (a) Basis of measurement:

 The financial statements have been prepared on an historical cost basis except for investments at fair value through profit or loss, which are measured at fair value.